Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-There are few studies that used the Wasserstein distance for clustering \cite{mi.2018,yang.2020}.
-The existing methods are mainly applied to geometric data without topological consideration.
-It is not obvious how to apply the method to cluster graph data.
-We propose to use the Wasserstein graph matching method to cluster collection of graphs $\mathcal{X}_1, \cdots, \mathcal{X}_n$ into $k$ clusters $C_1, \cdots,C_k$ such that
+There are few studies that used the Wasserstein distance for clustering \citep{mi.2018,yang.2020}.
+The existing methods are mainly applied to geometric data without topological consideration or persistence.
+It is not obvious how to apply such geometric methods to cluster graph or network data.
+We propose to use the Wasserstein distance to cluster collection of graphs $\mathcal{X}_1, \cdots, \mathcal{X}_n$ into $k$ clusters $C_1, \cdots,C_k$ such that